cmake-js/cmake-js/README.md

 ```

 ```
+CMake.js 8.0.0-0

 Usage: cmake-js [<command>] [options]

 Commands:
-  cmake-js install                Install Node.js distribution files if needed cmake-js configure              Configure CMake project cmake-js print-configure        Print the configuration command cmake-js print-cmakejs-src      Print the value of the CMAKE_JS_SRC variable cmake-js print-cmakejs-include  Print the value of the CMAKE_JS_INC variable cmake-js print-cmakejs-lib      Print the value of the CMAKE_JS_LIB variable cmake-js build                  Build the project (will configure first if
-                                  required)
-  cmake-js print-build            Print the build command cmake-js clean                  Clean the project directory cmake-js print-clean            Print the clean command cmake-js reconfigure            Clean the project directory then configure the
-                                  project
-  cmake-js rebuild                Clean the project directory then build the
-                                  project
-  cmake-js compile                Build the project, and if build fails, try a
-                                  full rebuild
+  cmake-js.mjs autobuild  Invoke cmake with the given arguments to configure the
+                           project, then perform an automatic build
+                          You can add any custom cmake args after `--` cmake-js.mjs configure  Invoke cmake with the given arguments You can add any custom cmake args after `--` cmake-js.mjs build      Invoke `cmake --build` with the given arguments You can add any custom cmake args after `--` cmake-js.mjs clean      Clean the project directory

 Options:
-      --version          Show version number                           [boolean] -h, --help             Show help                                     [boolean] -l, --log-level        set log level (silly, verbose, info, http, warn, error), default is info                        [string] -d, --directory        specify CMake project's directory (where CMakeLists.txt located)                                       [string] -D, --debug            build debug configuration                     [boolean] -B, --config           specify build configuration (Debug, RelWithDebInfo, Release), will ignore '--debug' if specified   [string] -c, --cmake-path       path of CMake executable                       [string] -m, --prefer-make      use Unix Makefiles even if Ninja is available (Posix) [boolean] -x, --prefer-xcode     use Xcode instead of Unix Makefiles           [boolean] -g, --prefer-gnu       use GNU compiler instead of default CMake compiler, if available (Posix)                             [boolean] -G, --generator        use specified generator                        [string] -t, --toolset          use specified toolset                          [string] -A, --platform         use specified platform name                    [string] -T, --target           only build the specified target                [string] -C, --prefer-clang     use Clang compiler instead of default CMake compiler, if available (Posix)                          [boolean]
-      --cc               use the specified C compiler                   [string] --cxx              use the specified C++ compiler                 [string] -r, --runtime          the runtime to use                             [string] -v, --runtime-version  the runtime version to use                     [string] -a, --arch             the architecture to build in                   [string] -p, --parallel         the number of threads cmake can use            [number] --CD               Custom argument passed to CMake in format:
-                         -D<your-arg-here>                              [string]
-  -i, --silent           Prevents CMake.js to print to the stdio       [boolean] -O, --out              Specify the output directory to compile to, default is
+      --silent  Silence CMake output                  [boolean] [default: false] -B, --dest    Specify the directory to write build output to, default is build [string] [default: "build"]
-                         projectRoot/build                              [string]
+      --help    Show help                                              [boolean]
 ```

 **Requirements:**

 - [CMake](http://www.cmake.org/download/)
+  - When using Visual C++ on Windows, they provide a suitable CMake binary that we will utilise.
 - A proper C/C++ compiler toolchain of the given platform
   - **Windows**:
     - [Visual C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
 If you installed nodejs with the installer, you can install these when prompted.
-    - An alternate way is to install the [Chocolatey package manager](https://chocolatey.org/install), and run `choco install visualstudio2017-workload-vctools` in an Administrator Powershell
+    - An alternate way is to install the [Chocolatey package manager](https://chocolatey.org/install), and run `choco install visualstudio2019-workload-vctools` in an Administrator Powershell
-    - If you have multiple versions installed, you can select a specific version with `npm config set msvs_version 2017` (Note: this will also affect `node-gyp`)
   - **Unix/Posix**:
-    - Clang or GCC
+    - GCC or Clang
-    - Ninja or Make (Ninja will be picked if both present)
+    - Ninja or Make

 ## Usage

 ### General

-It is advised to use Node-API for new projects instead of NAN.
+It is strong recommended to use Node-API for new projects instead of NAN.
 It provides ABI stability making usage simpler and reducing maintainance.

-In a nutshell. _(For more complete documentation please see [the first tutorial](https://github.com/cmake-js/cmake-js/wiki/TUTORIAL-01-Creating-a-native-module-by-using-CMake.js-and-NAN).)_
+In a nutshell, look at the [test project](./tests-cmake/projects) we use for automated testing.

 - Install cmake-js for your module `npm install --save cmake-js`
 - Put a CMakeLists.txt file into your module root with this minimal required content: